Aladin147/ZinApp/docs/REFACTORING_PROGRESS.md

      - `AchievementsCard`: Shows user achievements
    - ✅ Maintained existing functionality while enhancing the visual presentation
    - ✅ Improved user experience with expandable cards that show more details on demand
+   - ✅ Added Rewards Hub to bottom navigation for easier access

 ### 2025-04-16